TonyLi15/ccbench/bamboo/README.md

 default : `1`
 - `VAL_SIZE` : Value of key-value size.
 In other words, payload size.<br>
 default : `4`
+- `NONTS` : If this is 1, transactions use their thread IDs as timestamps. default : `0`
+  - suboption `FAIR` : If both this and `NONTS` are 1, threads increment their IDs to take turn committing transactions. default : `0`
+- `RANDOM` : If this is 1, transactions randomly generate timestamps. default : `0`

 ## Optimizations
 - Backoff.